We are primarily a Cuban dance company, specializing in Cuban salsa and son.

-La rueda de casino, sometimes mistakenly referred to as “casino rueda” or “salsa rueda”, is a dynamic way of dancing some casino moves within a group while rapidly changing partners, and the formation has achieved international popularity.
-At Anaya Latin Dance, it is important not to teach simply rueda de casino, but rather casino as its own distinct genre, integrating partner work, pasos sueltos, and la rueda into all of our casino classes.
-This said, the rueda remains a unique and essential feature that is emblematic of the playful aspects of Cuban dance. ¡Busca tu pareja y goza!
+Rueda de casino, sometimes mistakenly referred to as “casino rueda” or “salsa rueda”, is a dynamic way of dancing some casino moves within a group while rapidly changing partners, and the formation has achieved international popularity.

-Son, or Son Cubano, is at once an antedecent to casino, a basis for the first “salsa” dancing in New York, and also thought to be the basis of the “International Style Rumba” or “Rhumba” ballroom dance (not to be confused with the Cuban popular dance of the same name).
+Son, or Son Cubano, is at once an antedecent to casino and to the first “salsa” dancing in New York as well as a basis for the “International Style Rumba” or “Rhumba” ballroom dance (not to be confused with the Cuban popular dance of the same name).
 It is a musical and social dance genre from Cuba’s eastern side which has existed for well over a century, and is performed contratiempo to the son clave, a rhythm which has long permeated Latin and American music in the United States and beyond.
-Cuba’s numerous son groups, past and present, provide an excellent soundtrack for dancing.
-Learning son also equips salsa and casino dancers with an ability to identify and respond to rhythmic shifts in salsa and timba music, and in fact it can often be danced with contemporary salsa music.
-This dance’s suave elegance and its characteristic tornillos are a highlight, along with its classic patterns which have inspired dancers across social dance genres.
+This dance’s suave elegance and its characteristic tornillos are a highlight, along with its classic social dance patterns which have inspired dancers across social dance genres.

-Other Cuban dances which you may find making appearances in our workshops and/or with guest instructors include: Afro-Cuban rumba (such as guanguancó and columbia), other Afro-Cuban dances (Yoruba dances and others), pilón, yuka, mozambique, chachachá, mambo, and conga, among many other Cuban popular dances.
-We also teach the Cuban style of reggaeton, and while we are primarily a Cuban dance company, we also invite guest instructors to teach other Latin, Afro-Latin, and Afro dances – all of which are pertinent to Cuban dance!
+Other Cuban dances which you may find making appearances in our workshops and/or with guest instructors include, but are not limited to: Afro-Cuban rumba (such as guanguancó and columbia) and other Afro-Cuban dances, pilón, chachachá, mambo, and conga.
+We also teach the Cuban style of reggaeton.